 Life in Hydra centres around the gorgeous port.
 Whether you sail or ferry in, the sparkling boat-filled harbour and the bright light striking the tiers of carefully preserved stone houses make a lasting impression.
-The harbour in high season is an ecosystem of its own, with yachts, caïques, water taxis and sailboats zipping in and out.
+The harbour in high season is an ecosystem of its own, with yachts, caïques and water taxis zipping in and out.

-Spetses (Σπέτσες) stands proudly just a few kilometres from the mainland Peloponnese, but there is a stronger sense of carefree island Greece here than in other Saronic Gulf destinations.
-The lively, historic old town is the only village on the island; the rest, ringed by a simple road, is rolling hills and crystal-clear coves.
+Spetses stands proudly just a few kilometres from mainland Peloponnese, but there is a stronger sense of carefree island Greece here than in other Saronic Gulf destinations.
+The lively, historic old town is the only village on the island; the rest, ringed by a simple road, is rolling hills, pine forests, and crystal-clear coves.

 Bustling Spetses Town stretches along a meandering waterfront encompassing several quays and beaches.
 The main Dapia Harbour, where ferries arrive, and the area around adjacent Plateia Limenarhiou and inland Plateia Orologiou (Clocktower Sq) teem with chic tourist shops and cafes.

 Zippy Poros Town is a mishmash of charming ice cream–coloured houses that look out across the narrow channel at Galatas and the shapely mountains of the Peloponnese.
-Sailboats bob along the lengthy quay while ferries glide through the channel and smaller vessels scurry to and fro.
+Sailing boats bob along the lengthy quay, while ferries glide through the channel and smaller vessels scurry to and fro.

 Hydra’s mountainous, arid interior makes a robust but peaceful contrast to the clamour of the quayside.
 A useful map for walkers is Anavasi's Hydra map.
 A map is posted on the quay, and several marked trails extend across the island.
 Once you leave Hydra/Kamini/Vlyhos there are no services.
 Take plenty of water.